On this page

 - draw up your own HACCP food safety plan.
-Your plan must take into account the seven basic principles of the HACCP-system.
+Your plan must be based on the European Hygiene Regulation (pdf) and take into account the seven basic principles of the HACCP-system.
 The Netherlands Food and Consumer Product Safety Authority (Nederlandse Voedsel en Waren Autoriteit, NVWA) will evaluate your plan.

 - work with an approved hygiene code.
 In this case you automatically fulfil the legal requirements.
 You will find a list of hygiene codes per sector on the (Dutch-language) website of the Netherlands Food and Consumer Product Safety Authority.

 Catering at fairs and events

 If you prepare and sell food and drinks during fairs or events, you must have either a HACCP food safety plan or a hygiene code.
 Furthermore, market stalls and festival tents must meet special requirements with regard to hygiene and how they are set up.